We might wonder, why do we have this feast of Christ the King?

 but as it is…our world is rather different.

-You and I don’t see the Lord saying to anyone,
+The Gospel doesn’t show the Lord saying to anyone,

 “well done, you solved the whole problem.”